IbraheemAlSaady/aspnetcore-sandy/README.md

 }
 ```
 ## IMPORANT NOTE
-Because .NET Core still at the early stage, granting permissions for the files inside the code still not supported (as far as I know)
+Because .NET Core still at its early stage, granting permissions for the files inside the code still not supported.
-so you might want to do it manually.
+so you might want to do it manually for now.

 ## Contact
 Feel free to drop me an email at ibraheem.al-saady@outlook.com